Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 What is tax loss harvesting?

 Tax loss harvesting involves disposing of a cryptoasset that has decreased in value to realise a loss.
 This loss can be used to offset capital gains in the same tax year, lowering your tax bill.
-If you're looking to re-buy the same crypto within a 30-day window, the original loss might not be fully realised due to HMRC’s matching rules.
+If you're looking to rebuy the same crypto within the 30-day window, the original loss might not be fully realised due to HMRC’s matching rules.
+Take a look at our Tax loss harvesting blog to find out more about how it works.

 Do the bed and breakfast rules apply to NFTs?